 Low autumn afternoon sun caused this black fence to glow on my commute home, so I pulled over one evening to capture it.
-The fence slats came back blown out, which is what you get when you aim a (probably) center-weighted meter at a scene and hope for the best, as I did.
+The fence slats blew out, which is what happens when you aim a (probably) center-weighted meter at a scene and hope for the best, as I did.

 I thought surely this challenging light situation would be more than the C35 could handle, but it returned a delightful result.

 I enjoyed the C35 Automatic’s easy usability.
 I like it better than the Olympus 35RC, but not as much as my Canonet QL17 G-III.
-I like the Canonet so much that I can’t see myself shooting the C35 very often.
+The Canonet is so dear to me that I can’t see myself shooting the C35 very often.
 What a wealth of great gear we have when an entirely competent and pleasant camera like this doesn’t clear the bar to become a regular user.

 If you like old film cameras, check out all of my reviews here!
 To get Down the Road in your inbox or feed reader, subscribe here.